DongTran2003/SQL_Project_Job_Analysi/README.md

 *Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts, created by PowerBI*

-### 3. What are the most high-indemand skills for DA in the States?
+### 3. What are the most high in-demand skills for DA in the States?
-This query helps identify the top 5 highest in demand skills for Data Analyst jobs in the USA, along with the frequency percentages that each skill occured in a job postings
+This query helps identify the top 5 highest in-demand skills for Data Analyst jobs in the USA, along with the frequency percentages that each skill occured in a job postings.

 ```SQL
 WITH da_jobs AS (